 Sarasota County Fire Station No. 1 is a new 12,894 SF fire station with administrative offices and training facilities.
 Site Improvements include public vehicle and staff parking areas and the addition of a new fuel filling site.
-The station houses four 4 drive-through apparatus bays with living quarters capable of serving fourteen 14 firefighters/EMS personnel.
+The station houses four drive-through apparatus bays with living quarters capable of serving 14 firefighters/EMS personnel.
 Other interior spaces include a kitchen, exercise room, day room, dining area, screened porch and report writing area.
-A Multi-Purpose Room is programmed to serve as a training room for EMS personnel.
+A multi-purpose room is programmed to serve as a training room for EMS personnel.
 This room is also available for public use.

-The construction of the fire station includes masonry bearing walls, and metal trusses.
-Exterior detailing of the facility compliments the Florida Vernacular imagery and includes extruded aluminum cistern barrels that gather rainwater for re-use.
+The construction of the fire station includes masonry bearing walls and metal trusses.
+Exterior detailing of the facility complements the Florida Vernacular imagery and includes extruded aluminum cistern barrels that gather rainwater for re-use.

 The fire station obtained a Silver LEED award.
 The Silver LEED standard was met by implementing the following systems: Cisterns harvest rainwater from the roofs to reuse for irrigation, truck filling and washing down the apparatus bay floors; daylight is harvested with the use of solar tubes to illuminate the interior corridors during the day; the metal roofing is a high albedo roof to reflect the sun so as not to create excessive heat; all landscaping is drought tolerant, native vegetation; irrigation is from harvested rainwater with a potable water backup; tankless water heaters augmented by passive solar hot water tanks.